makkus/freckles/freckles/doc/frecklets/evolution.md

 #### Adding documentation

-Having documentatin is always good, and the best place for documentation to live is very close to the thing it is documenting.
-If we want to add documentation to a *frecklet*, we need to transform our frecklet content into a dictionary, and move the current tasklist (well, list of a single task in the example below) under the ``frecklets`` key:
+Having documentation is always good, and the best place for documentation to live is very close to the thing it is documenting.
+If we want to add documentation to a *frecklet*, we need to transform our frecklet content into a dictionary, and move the current task-list (well, list of a single task in the example below) under the ``frecklets`` key:

 ```yaml